SatoshiPortal/cyphernode/README.md

 - Hold your own keys without compromise: hot wallets and cold store both supported
 - Protect user privacy: 100% anonymous, no data leaks to 3rd parties

-# Project management

 * Created by Francis Pouliot and Kexkey
 * Financed by Bull Bitcoin
-* Contributors: @\_\_escapee\_\_ @sifirapps @Gus
+* Contributors: SKP, Sifir, Veriphi

 Cyphernode has been used in production by Bull Bitcoin and Bylls since June 2018 for all of its Bitcoin transactions (hundrends of thousands) in and out.
-We haven't had any major problems.
+We haven't had any major problem (no loss of funds).
 Use at your own risk.
-We operated on a skin-in-the-game basis: what's good for the other users of the software project is good for us.
+We operated on a skin-in-the-game basis.

 Changes are marged into the master branch if, and only if, they have been thouroughly tested in production by Bull Bitcoin and Bylls for at least a few weeks.
 Often, some of the experimental feature branches are run for months before they are merged into dev, from where they are merged into master.

-Use at your own risk.
-We operated on a skin-in-the-game basis: what's good for the other users of the software project is good for us.

-# Who is this for?
+## Who is this for?

-Cyphernode was designed for the following purposes:
+Cyphernode is designed specifically for Bitcoin applications and advances services:

 - Build a Bitcoin payment processing application or Bitcoin exchange
 - Build an end-user Bitcoin wallet UI, Bitcoin Node dashboard UI, wallet balance tracker, etc.